Simmarasi

 Simmarasi is a 1998 Indian Tamil-language film directed and written by Erode Soundar.
 The film stars Sarathkumar and Khushbu.
 Kanaka, Manorama, Anandaraj and Vineeth play supporting roles.
 It was released on 19 October 1998, during Diwali, and became a success.
 Sarathkumar won the Tamil Nadu State Film Award for Best Actor.
-A sub-plot of the film went on to be used in the Telugu film Siva Rama Raju and the Kannada film Paramashiva, both of which were remakes of another Sarathkumar film Samudhiram.
+A sub-plot of the film went on to be used in the Telugu film Siva Rama Raju and the Kannada film Paramashiva, both of which were remakes of Samudhiram, another Sarathkumar film.

 Plot

 A man named Manickavasagam happens to stop a caste fight in a village.
-The villagers ask him to remain and help with their conflicts, thus inciting the wrath of Marudhanayagam.
-Marudhanayagam is a wealthy adversary in the village that is obsessed with caste limitations, and he even killed his own brother for marrying into a different caste.
+The villagers ask him to stay and help with their conflicts, thus inciting the wrath of Marudhanayagam, a wealthy villager who is obsessed with caste limitations, and who has even killed his own brother for marrying into a different caste.
 Lakshmi's son Kathir wants to build a factory, which Manickavasagam will not allow.
 This makes Kathir ally with Marudhanayagam.
 Finally Manickavasagam kills Marudhanayagam.